Conformal blocks for Galois covers of algebraic curves: Introduction

+There were also some earlier works related to the twisted theory of conformal blocks.
+For example Frenkel-Szczesny \cite{FS} studied the twisted modules over Vertex algebras on algebraic curves, and Kuroki-Takebe \cite{KT} studied a twisted Wess-Zumino-Witten model on elliptic curves.
+We also learnt from S.\,Mukhopadhyay that he obtained certain results (unpublished) in this direction in the setting of diagram automorphisms.
 In the usual (untwisted) theory of conformal blocks, the space of conformal blocks has a beautiful geometric interpretation in that it can be identified with the space of generalized theta functions on the moduli space of parabolic $G$-bundles over the algebraic curve, where $G$ is the simply-connected simple algebraic group associated to $\fg$ (cf. Beauville-Laszlo \cite{BL}, Faltings \cite{Fa}, Kumar-Narasimhan-Ramanathan \cite{KNR}, Laszlo-Sorger \cite{LS} and Pauly \cite{P}).